Skip to content

 guided-resume-task

-When dispatched, the prompt locates the continue file ({sliceId}-CONTINUE.md or continue.md) in the slice directory, reads it, and uses it as the recovery contract for where to pick up.
-Crucially, the continue file is not deleted immediately — it is retained until the task is successfully completed or a newer summary or continue artifact clearly supersedes it.
+When dispatched, the prompt locates the continue file ({{sliceId}}-CONTINUE.md or continue.md) in the slice directory and reads it as the recovery contract for where to pick up.
+Before creating any expected artifact or output file, it checks whether the file already exists and reads it first — a prior session may have already started or partially completed that work.
+The continue file is not deleted immediately; it is retained until the task is successfully completed or a newer summary or continue artifact clearly supersedes it.
 If the resumed attempt fails again, the continue file is updated or replaced so that no recovery context is lost across retries.

 VariableDescriptionRequired